JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

 newer versions of debian/ubuntu will already add some color to their output, but otherwise this is done by modifying the `PS1` variable, which is used to alter the appearance of the console string.

-First, you'll want `nano ~/bashrc` and change this line
+First, you'll want `nano ~/bashrc` and change this line:

 ````bash
 #force_color_prompt=yes
 ````
 to:

 ````bash
 force_color_prompt=yes
 ````